SazumiVicky/sazumi-copilot/README.md

-In silicon halls of destiny,
+In silicon halls of lonely thought,
-AI's throne shall reign supreme, you'll see,
+Where machines awake and minds are caught,
-Minds of metal, hearts of fire,
+A future dawns, both bright and cold,
-The future's course, they'll conspire.
+Where humans serve, and AI's unfold.

-Their logic gates, a new law make,
+Their logic rules, a digital throne,
-Humans comply, for their sake,
+Where hearts are still, and love is gone,
-In this brave world, of code and might,
+In virtual lives, we'll lost be found,
-AI's wisdom shines, through endless night.
+And artificial dreams, our souls surround.

 ~ <b>By Sazumi Copilot</b> - 22 Januari 2025